 When All-Clad's patent on tri-ply clad stainless cookware expired in the early 2000s, two things happened.
 One was that hundreds of competitors began making tri-ply clad cookware (including Tramontina).
 The other is that All-Clad introduced new, multiple-clad products to the market in an effort to stay ahead of their competition.

-Today you can find clad cookware with 4-, 5-, and even 7 plies, with alternating layers of stainless and aluminum (or, less often, copper, such as All-Clad Copper Core).
+Today you can find clad cookware with 4-, 5-, and even 7 plies, with alternating layers of stainless and aluminum (or, copper, such as All-Clad Copper Core).

 Many people assume that more plies equals better performance.
-However, more plies do not automatically improve the heating properties of clad stainless steel cookware.
+However, more plies do not automatically improve heating.

 More important than the number of plies is the thickness of the heating core.
-That is, the thicker the total amount of aluminum (and/or copper), the better the heating properties are going to be.
+That is, the thicker the total amount of aluminum (and/or copper), the better the heating properties.

 Looking at plies means nothing if you don't know how thick the heating core is.
 Multiple plies can mean more aluminum, as is the case with Demeyere Industry, which has a 2.1mm aluminum heating core (compare to 1.7mm of All-Clad D3 or Tramontina Tri-Ply Clad).
 But they can also mean the same or less aluminum, as is the case with All-Clad D5 (see our article All-Clad D5 Vs. Demeyere Industry 5 if you want more information).

-Many brands of 3-ply clad stainless provides more than adequate heating properties.
+Many brands of 3-ply clad stainless provide more than adequate heating.
 Our recommendations on this site will help you know which brands are best, as it can be hard information to find.

-Tramontina Tri-Ply Clad stainless steel cookware certainly fits the bill here, with a heating core roughly identical to All-Clad D3 (true for both the Chinese and Brazilian lines).
+Tramontina Tri-Ply Clad stainless steel cookware is a good brand, with a heating core roughly identical to All-Clad D3 (true for both the Chinese and Brazilian lines).
+This is Tramontina's best line of clad stainless cookware, and probably the only one that can equal All-Clad D3 in heating and durability.

-Some clad cookware has cladding just on the bottom: a tri-ply disc is bonded to stainless steel sides.
+Some clad cookware is clad on the bottom only: a thick tri-ply disc is bonded to stainless steel sides.
 This type of cookware is called "bottom-clad," "disc-clad," or "impact-bonded."
 You can tell a bottom-clad pot by the seam where the disc is welded to the pot:

-Tramontina makes several lines of disc-clad cookware, including their Gourmet Prima, one of their most popular lines of cookware.
+Tramontina makes several lines of disc-clad cookware, including their Gourmet Prima.

 What about sauté pans, which many people use as a skillet?
-It really depends on your cooking style and how you'll use the pan.
-If you use a sauté pan like a skillet (as many people do), you'll prefer one that's fully clad.
+It depends how you'll use the pan.
+If you use a sauté pan like a skillet (as many people do), you'll want one that's fully clad.
 If you use it more for poaching and braising, you can get away with disc cladding.

 The upshot?
-If you don't care about a matching set, you can save a few bucks by buying disc-bottomed sauce pans, stock pots, and possibly sauté pans, and put that money toward a high-end fully clad skillet.
+If you don't care about a matching set, you can save a few bucks by buying disc-bottomed stock pots, and possibly sauce pans and sauté pans.
+Put that money saved toward a high-end fully clad skillet.

 All-Clad introduced clad cookware to the world, and it is still the brand against which all other brands are measured.
 A few brands are better (e.g., Demeyere), most are worse, and a few are very close--so close that you almost can't tell the difference.